SignumOracle/signum-feeds/README.md

 Note: A wait period of 60 seconds is recommended if you’re using a RPC service like infura.
 This will limit your node calls so that you don’t have to pay subscription fees.
 If you’re not worried about making too many node calls the [-wp] flag can be left out.

 # Running Signum Conditionally
-Report new price only when price change is over a percentage threshold:
+Report new price only when price change is over a percentage threshold.
+Start Signum with this command:
 ```
 telliot conditional -a PulsechainAccount -qt pls-usd-spot -pc 0.001
 ```
 Here's what it means: You want to report conditionally the pls-usd spot price, but only if the percent change (-pc) is greater than 0.10%.

-Report new price whenever the current price is 24 hours old:
+Report new price whenever the current price is 24 hours old.
+Start Signum with this command:
 ```
 telliot conditional -a PulsechainAccount -qt pls-usd-spot -st 86400
 ```